 The course will contain a mix of planned assignments as well as projects in response to client requests.
 The class will be based on problem-based learning focused on developing student consulting skills.
 Specific lecture content will depend on the projects in which students will be involved during the semester.
-Due to COVID-19 and the evolving role of OMS in our graduate program, there will be a large assigned group project for this semester (more about this will be discussed in the first class).
-If other project opportunities emerge during the semester then we will realign resources to support these as well.

 The class format will focus on the following: lecture/invited speaker, class discussion, group work, class presentations, and consulting project work.
 Students will be expected to read the assigned material prior to each class.
 Students will be expected to conduct research, design materials and to meet outside of scheduled class time to support the delivery of consulting projects.
 Course Assignments and Tests:

 A numeric grade is not provided in this course.
 Students will receive a SATISFACTORY or UNSATISFACTORY grade for their work in the course.
 This rating will be based on the quality of their consulting project work, their collaborations with others, and their self-reflections.

-Students will be required to complete professional bio as well as pre and post project selfreflection forms.
+Students will be required to complete professional bio as well as pre and post project self-reflection forms.
 More detail on these will be provided in the class.
 Note: Although graded numeric grade will not be assigned in the course, it is expected that students will contribute fully to all class discussions and exercises.

-Assignment or Test Due Date Contribution to Final Mark (%) Learning Outcomes Assessed Professional bio September 29, 2021 N/A 5 Self-reflection pre- project engagement 1 week before interaction with client starts N/A 1,5 Client project work TBD N/A 1,2,3,4,5 Self-reflection post- project engagement 1 week after interaction with client N/A 1,5

-Final examination date and time: N/A Final exam weighting: N/A
+Assignment or Test Due Date Contribution to Final Mark (%) Learning Outcomes Assessed Self-reflection pre- project engagement 1 week before interaction with client starts N/A 1,5 Client project work TBD N/A 1,2,3,4,5 Self-reflection post- project engagement 1 week after interaction with client N/A 1,5 Final examination date and time: N/A Final exam weighting: N/A Field Trips: